Steven-Kha/362-Dating-Database/README.md

 9/28: v0.3.5 Added loop for when a user incorrectly enters login information.

-10/1: v0.3.6 3 attempts to log in before fail (also check if statement location) <- Steven
+10/1: v0.3.6 Three attempts to log in before fail (also check if statement location) <- Steven